nxrighthere/EnkiTasks-CSharp/README.md

 `TaskScheduler.DeleteTask(IntPtr task)` deletes a task and frees allocated memory.

 `TaskScheduler.ScheduleTask(IntPtr task, uint setSize, IntPtr arguments)` schedules a task for execution and processing.
 The number of operations can be specified using the optional set size parameter.
 The optional arguments parameter can be freely used for user-supplied data.

+`TaskScheduler.ScheduleLongTask(IntPtr task, uint setSize, uint minRange, IntPtr arguments)` schedules a long-running task for execution and processing.
+The minimum range parameter should be set to a value which results in a computation effort of at least 10,000 clock cycles to minimize task scheduler overhead.

 `TaskScheduler.CheckTaskCompletion(IntPtr task)` checks a scheduled task for completion.
 Can be called at any time.